davtsang/TsangNotes/README.md

        \coverimage[SCALE]{PATH} sets the background cover image for the title page.
 SCALE (with fixed aspect ratio) by a fraction of the page width

+       \overtitle{OVERTITLE} sets the overtitle for the cover page
+       \title{TITLE} sets the title for the cover page
+       \undertitle{UNDERTITLE} sets the undertitle for the cover page

        \p{...} hides the text if the notes are the "skeletal" version (by setting text color to white).
 You can use this surrounding